JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/RelationExtraction.md

 If the parameter `relationDirectionCol` is set, the model will be trained using the direction information (see the parameter decription for details).
 Otherwise, the model won't have direction between the relation of the entities.

 After training a model (using the `.fit()` method), the resulting object is of class `RelationExtractionModel`.

+Parameters:

+- `FromEntity`: (begin_col: str, end_col: str, label_col: str) Sets from entity

+- `begin_col` Column that has a reference of where the chunk begins

+- `end_col`: Column that has a reference of where the chunk ends

+- `label_col`: Column that has a reference what are the type of chunk

+- `ToEntity`: (begin_col: str, end_col: str, label_col: str) Sets to entity

+- `begin_col` Column that has a reference of where the chunk begins

+- `end_col`: Column that has a reference of where the chunk ends

+- `label_col`: Column that has a reference what are the type of chunk

+- `CustomLabels`: (labels: dict[str, str]) Sets custom relation labels

+- `labels`: Dictionary which maps old to new labels

+- `RelationDirectionCol`: (col: str) Relation direction column (possible values are: "none", "left" or "right").
+If this parameter is not set, the model will not have direction between the relation of the entities

+- `col` Column contains the relation direction values

+- `PretrainedModelPath` (value: str) Path to an already trained model saved to disk, which is used as a starting point for training the new model

+- `ОverrideExistingLabels` (bool) Whether to override already learned labels when using a pretrained model to initialize the new model.
+Default is ‘true’

+- `batchSize`: (Int) Size for each batch in the optimization process

+- `EpochsNumber` (Int) Maximum number of epochs to train

+- `Dropout`: (Float) Dropout at the output of each layer

+- `LearningRate`: (Float) Learning rate for the optimization process

+- `OutputLogsPath`: (Str) Folder path to save training logs.
+If no path is specified, the logs won't be stored in disk.
+The path can be a local file path, a distributed file path (HDFS, DBFS), or a cloud storage (S3).

+- `ModelFile`: (Str) The path to the Tensorflow graph

+- `FixImbalance` (Float) Fix the imbalance in the training set by replicating examples of under represented categories

+- `ValidationSplit` (Float) The proportion of training dataset to be used as validation set

+- `OverrideExistingLabels` (Boolean) Controls whether to override already learned lebels when using a pretrained model to initialize the new model.
+A value of true will override existing labels

+- `MultiClass` (Boolean) If multiClass is set, the model will return all the labels with corresponding scores.
+By default, multiClass is false.

+- `ModelFile` (Str) Location of file of the model used for classification

+- `MaxSyntacticDistance` (Int) Maximal syntactic distance, as threshold (Default: 0)
 {%- endcapture -%}

 {%- capture approach_input_anno -%}